Keuxd/SG-Replays-Sorter/README.md

 Example: A match played between SF and DS
 - DS Vs SF(folder) -> date(folder) -> replay_files(.ini & .rnd)

->If a player has an invalid character in nickname the replay will be placed in a folder named "Unkown Players"
+>If a player has an invalid character in nickname the replay will be placed in a folder named "Unknown Players"

 # How to use
 Put the program inside your replay folder and run it.